bharat1704/bharat1704/README.md

 🌟 **Welcome to my GitHub profile!**

-- 🔭  I’m curious about the DevOps, the MERN Stack, Cybersecurity, and Web3 technologies.
+- 🔭  I’m curious about the DevOps and the MERN Stack.
 - 🌱 Currently honing my skills in the **MERN stack & Devops** and experimenting with modern development practices.
 - 🎯 My mission is to build impactful solutions and contribute to projects that challenge the status quo.